Jump to ↓

 SMS

-19 integrations including CRM, sales platforms, and communication software Companies placing priority on social media engagement
+19 integrations including CRM, sales platforms, and communication software Companies placing priority on social media engagement, strongest at social monitoring

 Multichannel contact center software helps agents, supervisors, and administrators work together to achieve their main goal: serving customers.